macos-fuse-t/fuse-t/README.md

 FUSE-T
 ========
-This is a kext-less implementation of FUSE for macOS that uses NFS v4 local server instead of a kernel extension.
+FUSE-T is a kext-less implementation of FUSE for macOS that uses NFS v4 local server instead of a kernel extension.
 The main motivation is to replace 'macfuse' project (https://osxfuse.github.io/) that implements its own kext to make fuse work.
 With each version of macOS it's getting harder and harder to load kernel extensions.
 Apple strongly discourages it thus making software distributions that use 'macfuse' difficult to install.
 Additionally, the 'macfuse' kext is unstable, may cause frequent system crashes and kernel lock-ups.
 Given those limitations many software publishers are unable to use 'macfuse' project anymore.